diffpy/diffpy.pdffit2/README.txt

-diffpy.pdffit2 - real space structure refinement library and program
+diffpy.pdffit2 - real space structure refinement to atomic PDF

 The diffpy.pdffit2 package enables calculation and refinement of atomic Pair Distribution Function (PDF) from crystal structure model.
 It is